ctrlaltint3l/ctrlaltint3l.github.io/_posts/Threat Research/2026-03-04-MuddyWater.md

 ### EgyptAir

-The Python HTTP exfiltration server was primarily used to steal sensitive internal EgyptAir data.
+The Python HTTP exfiltration server was primarily used to steal data from EgyptAir or Egyptian nationals.

 This data included, but was not limited to: